icr0409/kernel-icaro/README.md

 # kernel documentation 1.0

-Welcome to kernel-icarus (temporary name) a project that is being made to facilitate users.
+Welcome to kernel-icaro (temporary name) a project that is being made to facilitate users.

 ```What does this mean? ```